sagemath/sagewiki_to_gh-2022-10-10/days112.md

  * Check Alkauskas theorem.

- * Fast approximation of top Lyapunov exponent (Pollicott via periodic orbits and determinant formula)
+ * Fast approximation of top Lyapunov exponent (Pollicott paper [[https://link.springer.com/article/10.1007/s00222-010-0246-y|Maximal Lyapunov exponents for random matrix products]] via periodic orbits and determinant formula)
    * See whether it can be extended to simplicial systems... several problems
      * use canonical measure instead of Bernoulli measure
      * non-negative matrices instead of positive